 Muncie, IN 47305

 Jim is a certified Mediator, Arbitrator, and is registered as private judge by the Indiana Division of State Court Administration.
-He has served as a mediator and arbitrator in over 800 cases throughout the Midwest, many with multi-million-dollar damage claims.
+He has served as a mediator and arbitrator in over 1,000 family and civil cases throughout the Midwest, many with multi-million-dollar damage claims or marital estates.
 He represents a wide range of clients in transactional matters as well as in trial and appellate litigation.
 He also represents numerous higher education institutions and individual and corporate agribusinesses.
 Jim practiced law with White & Raub in Indianapolis from 1991 through 1994.
-He joined DeFur Voran from 1994 until 1997.
+He joined DeFur Voran in 1994.
 He served as judge of the Union County Circuit Court from 1998-2004, and served as a Senior Judge until 2008.
 Mr. Williams returned to DeFur Voran in January of 2005.
 He was recently appointed and serves as Counsel to the President of the Indiana State Bar Association.

 Wabash College (A.B., summa cum laude, 1988)